 Written by

-Sometimes, when you notice that your Mac is running slower than usual, you may check the process running in the background through Mac Activity Monitor.
-Then, you must discover that the WindowServer process is always taking a high CPU usage.
+Sometimes, if you feel that your Mac is running slower than usual, you might check the process running in the background through the Mac Activity Monitor.
+Then, you may notice that the WindowServer process is consistently consuming a high CPU usage.

-You might wonder why WindowServer consumes so much CPU and how to reduce the WindowServer high CPU usage on Mac, and so on.
+You might wonder why it consumes so much CPU and how to reduce the WindowServer's high CPU usage on Mac.
 Let's find out one by one.

 What is WindowServer on Mac

-In another word, whatever you see on your screen, was put there by the WindowServer process.
-Every time you launch an app, open a new window, or play a game, WindowServer is actively redrawing your screen.
+In other words, whatever you see on your screen, was put there by the WindowServer process.
+When you launch an app, open a new window, or play a game, WindowServer is actively redrawing your screen.

 The WindowServer process gets activated the moment you log into your Mac, and it will stop running once you log out.
-Since it is a core macOS process, this means that it plays an important role in the system, and force-killing WindowServer will result in some serious consequences.
+It is a core macOS process and plays an important role in the system, so force-killing WindowServer will result in some serious consequences.

 How to lower WindowServer CPU usage on your Mac